exercism/python/concepts/basics/about.md

 # basics

-Python is a [dynamic and strongly][dynamic typing in python] typed [object-oriented][object oriented programming] programming language.
+Python is a [dynamic and strongly typed][dynamic typing in python] programming language.
 It employs both [duck typing][duck typing] and [gradual typing][gradual typing], via [type hints][type hints].
 Imperative, declarative (e.g., functional), and object-oriented programming _styles_ are all supported, but internally **[everything in Python is an object][everythings an object]**.